 With these results, you can now start writing for example an article about WordPress plugins or WordPress themes since those word combinations people are looking for.

-Another way in Google to do keyword research is to fill in something partly, let’s try another keyword this time and let’s go with ‘science fiction books’ and after writing this down in the search bar hit space on your keyboard.
+Another way in Google to do keyword research is to fill in something partly, let’s try another keyword this time, and let’s go with ‘science fiction books’ and after writing this down in the search bar hit space on your keyboard.
 You’ll get suggestions.

 Isn’t that nice?!
 These are again things people are looking for.
-This list may change after time since it’s related to how many people search for certain terms, most searched for is in the list.
+This list may change over time since it’s related to how many people search for certain terms, most searched for is in the list.
 Let’s dive deeper into this.
 Now try ‘science fiction a’, check the image below.

 How cool is that?
 Even more suggestions.
 You can do this with all the letters, even multiple, This will give you a good overview of keywords people are searching for.
-This nice thing about this is it’s getting more and more specific with every word you enter so this is ideal for a long-tail keyword.
+This nice thing about this is it’s getting more and more specific with every word you enter, so this is ideal for a long-tail keyword.
 These are almost full sentences that you could use as headings on your website or in your blog/article.
-Doing all of this is, of course, a lot of work, but don’t worry like with everything there’s a tool for this.
+Doing all of this is, of course, a lot of work, but don’t worry, like with everything there’s a tool for this.

 This tool I use is called Yoast Suggest.
 You can enter your keyword(s) here, select the language and click ‘Get keyword expansions’.
-If you scroll down you’ll see the results, if you have Excel it’s even easier and select output a CSV before hitting ‘Get keyword expansions’.
+If you scroll down you’ll see the results, if you have Excel it’s even easier, and select output a CSV before hitting ‘Get keyword expansions’.

-Awesome isn’t it!
+Awesome, isn’t it?
 The only thing you don’t know is how often people search for a certain keyword(s).
-But … there’s also a solution for that and it’s called Ubersuggest (bought by Neil Patel).
+But … there’s also a solution for that, and it’s called Ubersuggest (bought by Neil Patel).

 You can now filter on for example volume and check what is related to your keywords that people are looking for.
-Personally I would filter on SD which means the Search Difficulty and check how much volume they have.
-With these keyword(s) it’s easier to rank higher on the page.
-The question is would you rather have 1% of the 2000 searches or 100% of 500 searches since with the first option it will take you ages to reach even the first page, while with the second option you can do this quickly and see results way faster.
+Personally, I would filter on SD which means the Search Difficulty, and check how much volume they have.
+With these keywords, it’s easier to rank higher on the page.
+The question is would you rather have 1% of the 2000 searches or 100% of 500 searches, since with the first option it will take you ages to reach even the first page, while with the second option you can do this quickly and see results way faster.

-Basically Moz Explorer does the same as Ubersuggest.
-Again you would get Difficulty and Priority (Search Difficulty).
-Interesting is that you can see the organic CTR (clickthrough-rate) here.
+Basically, Moz Explorer does the same as Ubersuggest.
+Again, you would get Difficulty and Priority (Search Difficulty).
+Interesting is that you can see the organic CTR (click-through rate) here.
 This means how many people click on the results after their search.
-You can again find keyword suggestions here like in the other tools.
+You can again find keyword suggestions here, like in the other tools.

 Notice that it’s often a maximum of 4 words?
 The only reason for that is that Google doesn’t track more than 4 words most of the time.

-These are all free to use tools, at least to a certain point, I hope this all will help you to get started with creating content instead of postponing it all the time.
+These are all free-to-use tools, at least to a certain point, I hope this all will help you to get started with creating content instead of postponing it all the time.
 Don’t hesitate to contact me on any of my social channels, I’m happy to answer your questions.